3 Steps to Easily Organize Kids Dresser Drawers

 - Drawer separators

-These plastic separators are from Clever Container.
 There are two ways to use them in your drawers.
 They are flexible and easy to put together and take apart.
-They are perfect for socks and undergarments.
-Plus they look cute as glasses on little girls.
+They are super useful AND they look cute as glasses on little girls.

 What’s cool about putting clothes in drawers vertically, is it gives the ability to see all that is in the drawer without having to move things around.
 I love doing this in my sock drawer, so I helped my daughter do the same.